Updated on 16th September 2024

 Customs Duty

 Custom duty rates vary according to the category of goods you are importing.
-The majority of goods imported from China are subject to a 5% duty.
+The majority of goods imported from China are subject to a 5% duty, but it can range from 0% to 10% depending on the specific item.

 The amount of import duties you will need to pay depends on the customs value of your shipment.